-Finally, one of the most significant benefits of honest feedback is building trust, respect, and loyalty between employees and management and between employees themselves.
+Finally, one of the most significant benefits of honest feedback is building trust, respect, and loyalty between employees and management and among employees.
 It can be a great tool in building employees' confidence and ensuring better leadership skills for the management.

 How to give constructive feedback?

-So, how do we in Devōt implement the tools of giving constructive feedback?
+So, how do we at Devōt implement tools for giving constructive feedback?
 By following a couple of recommendations:

-- Always be specific: you should base your feedback on performance, attitude, behaviour, and results – not on personal traits of the employees.
+Always be specific: you should base your feedback on performance, attitude, behavior, and results – not on a particular employee’s personal traits.
 That way it will be received easier and with a positive attitude.

-- Substantiate: every time you can, your feedback should be corroborated with specific examples of wanted and unwanted behaviour or performance.
+Substantiate: every time you can, your feedback should be corroborated with specific examples of wanted and unwanted behavior or performance.

-- Suggest improvements: the biggest difference between criticism and constructive feedback is suggesting improvements that are doable in the specific situation.
+Suggest improvements: the biggest difference between criticism and constructive feedback is suggesting improvements that are doable for a specific situation.

 A skill that requires a life-long learning

-Excellent, constructive feedback always implies good intentions – with the primary goal of making better decisions and improving performance in the future.
+Excellent, constructive feedback should always be perceived as having good intentions – with the primary goal of improving performance in the future.

-Giving solid, objective feedback is not an easy task – it is a skill that requires life-long learning and perfecting.
-However, one thing is sure – every feedback allows us to learn something about ourselves.
-Therefore, once you accept one of the basic presuppositions of Neuro-linguistic programming – „There is no failure, only feedback “, the way you view improvement will forever change.
+Giving productive feedback is not an easy task.
+It is a skill that requires lifelong learning and perfecting.
+However, one thing is certain: constructive feedback allows us to learn something important about ourselves and our performance.
+So, once you accept it, the way you view improvement will forever change.